-The MAA is excited to announce our 2023 365 Archery MAA Shooter of the Year competition.
-Based on results from five of our most popular events, a shooter of the year will be awarded in four different divisions at the 2023 Voyageur Cup.
+The MAA is excited to announce our 2025 MAA Shooter of the Year competition.
+Based on results from five of our most popular events, a shooter of the year will be awarded in six different divisions at the 2025 Voyageur Cup.

-Complete standings for the 2023 365 Archery Shooter of the Year competition are available here.
+Complete standings for the 2025 Shooter of the Year competition are available here.

 Please review the competition information and rules below.